Adventurous overnight & day camps for children and families!

 What’s on the packing list for my camper?

 A packet will be sent out via email about one month before camp starts.
 It includes all of the info you’ll need to prepare for camp!
 The packets will also be online on the camp pages.

 Does my camper get to swim?

-Depending on the camp, swimming occurs in the Root River, or in a State Park lake.
-When swimming where no lifeguard is present, all campers will be wearing a personal flotation device.
+Yes!
+Swimming occurs in the Root River that flows by campus.
+All campers, regardless of their swim ability, will be wearing a personal flotation device.
 There will also be set boundaries and adults with throw bags in case a camper requires assistance.

 How do I contact my camper during the week?

-You are encouraged to correspond with your camper by emailing to email@example.com (please put your camper’s name in the subject line) or if you wish to send a letter to your camper, address it as follows:
+You are encouraged to correspond with your camper by emailing to email@example.com (please put your camper’s name & camp in the subject line), although they will not be able to respond back to you.
+It is not recommended that you send snail mail to your camper as we cannot guarantee that it will arrive before your camper leaves on Friday!